markovbio/markovbio.github.io/_posts/2022-08-25-hyperbolic-science.md

 These problems aren’t new.
 Derek de Solla Price identified them over sixty years ago in [one of the first](https://en.wikipedia.org/wiki/Trait%C3%A9_de_Documentation) books on academic bibliometrics, _[Science Since Babylon](http://derekdesollaprice.org/wp-content/uploads/2015/10/Science-Since-Babylon-opt.pdf)_:

 > It seems also that we can no longer take the word of the scientists on the job.
-Their evaluation of the importance of their own research must also be unreliable, for they must support their own needs; even in the most ideal situation they can look only at neighboring parts of the research front, for it is not their own business to see the whole picture...
+Their evaluation of the importance of their own research must also be unreliable, for they must support their own needs; even in the most ideal situation they can look only at neighboring parts of the research front, for it is not their own business to see the whole picture.

-Given the current mood of biomedical optimism, we ought to reconsider de Solla Price's warning.

 Hyperbolic science could be symptomatic of a world in which biomedical progress is simply too great and complex for lay people to keep up with—highly diffuse progress naturally leads to a feeling of diffuse optimism.
 We will soon see the fruits of this progress.

-But hyperbolic science also raises the possibility of something far more dire: massive, systemic distortions in our collective appraisal of the rate of biomedical progress.
+But hyperbolic science also raises the possibility of something far more dire: we are experiencing massive, systemic distortions in our collective appraisal of the rate of biomedical progress.
 What we took to be an expansive, shimmering brightspot of progress might actually be a mirage of flitting particularities, shrouding an atrophying tree of knowledge that is no longer bearing fruit.
 And as we pick the few remaining low-hanging fruit from other trees and look for new orchards to satisfy our hunger for growth, these distortions will have increasingly existential ramifications.